-Relaxing City Parks
+Relaxing City Parks:

 My first stop in the city was the LOVE Park.
 Yes, I’m a total tourist and I love a good “LOVE” sign.
 This park is located right in the city centre.
-It was surprising a rather calm place to sit and relax.
+It was surprisingly a rather calm place to sit and relax.

 Franklin square is one of the 5 original parks laid out by William Penn.
 It was added to the National Register of Historical Places in 1981.
 I mostly wanted to visit this square because it features in the opening credits of “It’s always sunny in Philadelphia” but it was also a nice place to take a break from the city.

-A Mix Of Architecture
+A Mix Of Architecture:

 One Liberty Observation Deck

 With the city getting dark on our first night, I suggested we go to the ONE Liberty observation deck.
 Again being a total tourist, I love an observation deck.
 Philadelphia was very pretty at night, we managed to catch a little of the sunset while up here.
 This cost $14.50, which compared to New York’s average of $45, was an amazing price.
 There are interactive screens that tell you what each building is and what is further afield.

 The City Hall was magnificent at night; sitting atop the building was William Penn, the founder of Pennsylvania.
 Having visited Washington D.C. just a couple of days before, we’d already learned a lot about William Penn.